 He’s a kid at heart and marketing has alway been his playground.
-To enter John’s office, one has to negotiate colorful toys, outsider art, really weird objects and creative packaging examples.
+To enter John’s office, one has to negotiate colorful toys, outsider art, really weird objects, and creative packaging examples.
 He is, in a word, inspired.
 John’s bald head glows with ideas.
 Literally.
-His left and right hemispheres have a close relationship….his super-sized marketing lobe constantly networks and schemes, while his beefy techie lobe (know to emit a mysterious humming noise) constructs complex systems and analyzes large blobs of information.
+His left and right hemispheres have a close relationship….his super-sized marketing lobe constantly networks and schemes, while his beefy techie lobe (known to emit a mysterious humming noise) constructs complex systems and analyzes large blobs of information.

 Katherine Lika Graphic Design + Marketing